yukun-dong/linkunfurling-template/README.md

 - [Teams Toolkit Visual Studio Code Extension](https://aka.ms/teams-toolkit) version 5.0.0 and higher or [TeamsFx CLI](https://aka.ms/teamsfx-cli)

 ## Debug
-- From Visual Studio Code: Start debugging the project by hitting the `F5`.
+- From Visual Studio Code: Click `Run and Debug` panel.
-- Alternatively use the `Run and Debug Activity Panel` in Visual Studio Code and click the `Run and Debug` green arrow button.
-You can choose to debug in Teams or Outlook depending on your preference.
+- Select a target Microsoft application where the link unfurling runs: `Debug in Teams`, `Debug in Outlook` and click the `Run and Debug` green arrow button.
 - From TeamsFx CLI:
   - Install [ngrok](https://ngrok.com/download) and start your local tunnel service by running the command `ngrok http 3978`.
   - In the `env/.env.local` file, fill in the values for `BOT_DOMAIN` and `BOT_ENDPOINT` with your ngrok URL.